tmielke/fuse-demos/JBoss-Fuse/README.md

 #Overview

-This directory contains some OSGi/Karaf/ServiceMix specific demos.
+This directory contains some JBoss-Fuse / Karaf / OSGi specific demos.

 ## JBoss-Client-OSGi
 OSGi bundle that invokes a J2EE bean deployed in JBoss EAP.